Lecrapouille/gdcef/addons/gdcef/README.md

 ## Running demos

-Once the compilation of this project has ended with success, you can start your Godot editor 4 and go into the [demos folder]](demos), and try the 2D and 3D demos.
+Once the compilation of this project has ended with success, you can start your Godot editor 4 and go into the [demos folder](demos), and try the 2D and 3D demos.
 They are ready to use.
 See this [README](demos/README.md) describing the given demos.

 ![CEFdemos](doc/pics/demos.png)

+## FAQ

-## What do I have to do next for using CEF in my personal project?
+### What do I have to do next for using CEF in my personal project?

 - Copy the `build/` folder holding CEF artifacts that have been compiled into your Godot project.